Highland Beach, Maryland: History

+19th century

 Highland Beach was founded in summer 1893 by Maj.
 Charles Remond Douglass, (Frederick Douglass's son) and his wife, Laura, after they had been turned away from a restaurant at the nearby Bay Ridge resort because of their race.
 Charles Douglass was a retired military officer who served with the 54th Massachusetts Infantry Regiment of the United States Colored Troops during the American Civil War.
 After being turned away, Maj.
 Douglass decided to buy beachfront property directly south of Bay Ridge and sell lots to family and friends.

 Maj.
 Douglass bought a 40 acre tract with 500 ft of beachfront on the Chesapeake Bay from Daniel Brashears, a Black farmer and waterman of Anne Arundel County, and turned it into a summer enclave.
 He had two homes built - one for himself, his wife, and their children, and one as a retirement home for his father, Frederick Douglass, which was known as "Twin Oaks."
 Frederick Douglass's house, now called the Douglass Summer House, was listed on the National Register of Historic Places in 1992.
 It became a regular gathering place for upper-class African-Americans.
 Robert Terrell, the first Black municipal court judge in Washington, DC, and his wife, activist and civic leader, Dr. Mary Church Terrell, built a home, "Villa Aloha," in 1915 on the property they purchased in 1893, which was next door to the Douglass Summer House.
 Their grandson, Raymond L. Langston, former Highland Beach mayor, owns this home.

 Among the residents and guests of the town were Paul Robeson, Robert Weaver, Harriet Tubman, W. E. B. Du Bois, and poets Langston Hughes and Paul Laurence Dunbar.
 Frederick Douglass visited and would have become a resident but he died in 1895, before the house that his son was building for him was completed.